Car Insurance for Custom Cars

 Your insurance provider will have to make a determination if your vehicle qualifies, and if so, what the conditions of your coverage are.

-One of the biggest things to remember about custom or modified vehicles is that there are often exclusions on what can be covered.
+One of the biggest things to remember about custom models or modified vehicles is that there are often exclusions on what can be covered.
 Some of the exclusions that apply to these types of vehicles can include racing exclusions and reporting exclusions.

 A racing exclusion is when your insurance provider denies coverage due to an accident that occurs during a race regardless of the legality of the race.